microsoft/golazo/docs/index.md

 ## Who It’s For

 - In-person, hybrid, or asynchronous teams wanting predictable throughput
+- Distributed or timezone-spread teams aiming to reduce meeting load and handoff friction through stronger async collaboration (small shared design docs + visible flow)
 - Small to medium product or platform groups (≈4–10 engineers)
 - Teams looking to do more with less while reducing incident rate and PR debates
 - Orgs seeking higher morale and faster new‑hire ramp

 ## What Makes It Different

-- "Think Together Early": Lightweight design doc and 2 signoffs before implementation
+- Collaborative design upfront: Lightweight design doc and 2 signoffs before implementation
 - WIP limits to maximize focus and completion rate
 - Visual flow board with priority rails (Swarm / Interrupt / Planned) for instant situational awareness